jhoule42/xQAOA_unit_commitment/README.md

 **2. xQAOA**
 - Implementation inspired by the following work: http://arxiv.org/abs/2108.08805.
 - We have showned as part of this work that we can map the Knapsack problem the the UC problem using only one additional parameter to optimize.
-Can be easily scallable and we have implement the method on IBM_quebec quantum computer using up to 127 qubits.

 ## **File Structure**
 ```plaintext